 In the midst of this, I did try to go find something to humor the little children enough that they wouldn’t notice that they were not receiving any candy.
 I arrived at a local dollar store only to find that they were closing in a few days and that the shelves were pretty bare.
 However, I managed to gather up a few packs of some type of crayon markers–and a new cat poop scooper.

 Friday morning, Halloween Day arrived.
 Though I had wedged the big tree limb onto my porch, there was still some decorating to do.
-And, while the pumpkins had been eviscerated they still needed to be carved.
-On top of everything, the next day was Peter’s birthday, and I hoped to celebrate it with the guests who were coming for Halloween which included Zena and some of her college friends, and Peter’s sister and brother-in-law.
+And, while the pumpkins had been eviscerated, they still needed to be carved.
+On top of everything, the next day was Pete’s birthday, and I hoped to celebrate it with the guests who were coming for Halloween which included Zena and some of her college friends, and Pete’s sister and brother-in-law.

 I checked on the newt.
 Amazingly as the days had passed his bloating had decreased and he seemed a little more active than he had in weeks.
 I looked him in the eye and wished him a Happy Halloween.
 He gave me a little wink.
 Heading out to work, I ran into Leah’s.
 Leah is truly a wizardess and had conjured up the most adorable little Halloween chocolate cakes.
 I described the situation and she magically added the words Happy Birthday above the frosting skeleton.